grenielgalinato/grenielgalinato/README.md

 <h1 align="center">✨ Hallo!👋🙋 I'm Greniel ✨</h1>

-<h4 align="left">I'm working as a Web Developer at CREATIVEHOPE PH INC with a knowledge and experience in Frontend (React, NextJS, Jquery, Javascript) and Backend (PHP, Ruby on Rails, MySQL) Technologies.
-I'm aspiring and pursuing the path into Software Engineer 🏆.
+<h4 align="left">I'm working as a Web Developer at Sence1 Inc. (Formerly CREATIVEHOPE PH INC) with a knowledge and experience in Frontend (React, NextJS, Jquery, Javascript, Typescript) and Backend (PHP, Ruby on Rails, MySQL) Technologies.
+I'm aspiring and pursuing the path into a Full Stack Software Engineer 🏆.
 Outside of work, I'm only watching movies and animes 😊, but I'm a failed valorant player (Uninstalled 🥲).
-Most of the time, I'm learning other tech (like: angular, java, flutter).</h4>
+Most of the time, I'm learning other tech (like: Angular, C#, ASP.NET, React Native, and flutter).</h4>

 <h4 align="left">You can reach me here:</h4>